ibaris/gscpy/docs/installation.rst

     * i.dr.import: Import data into a mapset from a file with considering a certain pattern.
     * i.fr.import: Import pyroSAR dataset in a directory based on their metadata.
     * pr.geocode: Wrapper function for geocoding SAR images using `pyroSAR`_.
-    * c.std.create: Creation of Sentinel-1 space-time cube.
+    * t.c.register: Creation of Sentinel-1 space-time cube.
-    * a.analyse: Multi-temporal analysis using t.rast.mapcalc or t.rast.algebra.